signalfx/tracing-examples/EARLY-ACCESS.md

 interaction, engagement and feedback with a select set of customers that we consider design partners on the journey to delivering a best in class distributed tracing and microservices APM solution.
-This EAP is intended to give you access to those new features as we're building them.
-As such, they should be considered "alpha quality": you may experience bugs or user experience nits along the way.
-We'll be looking forward to your feedback as we continue to build this new and exciting facet of SignalFx's offering.
+This EAP is intended to give you access to new features as we're building them - as such, they should be considered "alpha quality": you may experience bugs or user experience nits along the way and we'll be looking forward to your feedback as we continue to build this new and exciting facet of SignalFx's offering.

 In it's first phase, June 2018, we are starting with the ability to ingest